PhilMele/M3Project/README.md

     `pip install Flask-Login` (https://pypi.org/project/Flask-Login/)
     `pip install bcrypt` - used to hash passwords (https://pypi.org/project/bcrypt/)

-**Register**
-The registration process is delivered by `def register()` and leverages the use of `UserRegisterForm`.
+**Register**: The registration process is delivered by `def register()` and leverages the use of `UserRegisterForm`.

 In order to improve the user experience, a few validators were implemented through the flask form.
 In addition, some javascript was also implemented at the bottom of `register.html` to render the form requirements into actions to the end user.

 Note of errors encountered: Some special characters were not included at the first iteration of validators.
 Making any password like `mypassword!1` invalide.

-The below code was inspired from answer to this github post (credits for password validator in js: https://gist.github.com/frizbee/5318c77d2084fa75cd00ea131399581a)
+The below code was inspired from answer to this github post (credits : https://gist.github.com/frizbee/5318c77d2084fa75cd00ea131399581a)

     class UserRegisterForm(FlaskForm):
         username = StringField("Enter your username", validators=[DataRequired(), Length(min=4, max=200)], render_kw={"placeholder": "Username"})